 In the lead-up to Siku ya Uhuru, Tanzania media carried an accelerating flow of historical reflections, taking in review the 50 years since the Independence of Mainland Tanzania in DEC 1961.
 Those reflections combined an element of celebration, acknowledging the momentous fact of the break with colonial rulers, the ensuing utopian experiment orchestrated by Mwalimu Julius Nyerere, and the current realities of a country combining economic growth and areas of wealth with startling ongoing poverty of the majority of citizens.

-In general, we can say that criticism and negativity about the history and current state of the nationstate of Tanzania tends to be muted.
+In general, you can say that criticism and negativity about the history and current state of the nationstate of Tanzania tends to be muted.
 In some cases, as in Unguja (Zanzibar), there are stark realities of historical censorship, as attested, for instance, by Abdulrazak Gurnah in By the Sea.

 In a more nuanced way, Siku ya Uhuru 50 was an occasion for realization, perhaps, of the startling concept: we are free! at the same time as facing the inevitable question: are we really free? and the immediately linked question: what does that mean: to be free?
 Free Flock gives a particular ecological turn to that question.

 John Cage tells the story of how the NY composer Morton Feldman, on returning from observing birds in the park, famously remarked: they're not free; they're fighting over bits of food [Silence]